 People often attempt to solve their problems in a logical/conscious way which can work for some of our ‘today’ problems.
 However, they frequently become frustrated as they know the problem, what needs to happen, but find that another part of them is unable to achieve or sustain the desired results.
 Often thinking to themselves, or saying to others, ‘I know I shouldn’t feel/think this way, but I still do!’
 And unfortunately, this will be accompanied with frustration, and a feeling of failure.

 As adults, we try to reason logically, without connecting to the part of us where beliefs, feelings and behaviours are stored.
-It is like the child part cannot hear us, and in another place entirely, unable to hear us.
+It is like the child part cannot hear us, and is located in another place entirely.